By Nadav Malin and Tristan Roberts

 will continue to report on developments.
 Stay tuned, and let us know in the comments area below how energy reporting is affecting you.

 Receive continuing education credit for reading this article.
 The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved this course for 1 GBCI CE hour towards the LEED Credential Maintenance Program.
+The International Living Future Institute (ILFI) has approved this course for 1 CEU.

 Upon completing this course, participants will be able to: